3 Powerful Reasons Kids Need to Write

 What your children write captures their intellectual history.
 The stories, essays, and reports your kids create as they grow will become the archives of their childhood.
 The writing portfolios my own four children produced during our homeschooling years are among my most precious possessions.
 This amazing journey toward adulthood is worth capturing and treasuring forever.
 Do you mark your children’s physical growth on a wall in your home?
 In the same way, we should mark and celebrate their cognitive growth.
 Both are signs of God’s love and care in their lives.

 Consider the experiences, books, and people your children will wish you had preserved memories of from their growing up years.
 Get them writing about these now!
 Yes, document all these memories with your camera phone, but then use the photos as writing prompts to get your kids’ creative juices juicing.
 It is fine to keep these assignments informal.
 It isn’t necessary to draft, revise, and polish everything children write.
 Writing every day is the goal.
-(I required my four kids to work on a writing project four times a week.
+(I asked my four kids to work on a writing project four times a week.
 Fridays I reviewed what they wrote.)

 Ask your kids to write about why something happened or how it affected them, in addition to answering the questions “who,” “what,” “where,” and “when.”
 The latter fact-based questions do not require kids to think as deeply about their experiences as the “why” and “how” questions do.